|

 About

-This site is dedicated to the Genealogy of the Easterbrook family name in the United Kingdom.
+This site is dedicated to the Genealogy of the Easterbrook family name.
 You will find information on the following:

 - Genealogy of a few families that are connected to an Easterbrook family by marriage.

-- Variations on the Easterbrook name such as Eastabrook and Easterbrooke.
+- Variations on the Easterbrook name such as Eastabrook and Esterbrook.
 These are mostly included only where different branches of the same family have settled on different spellings.

 This site and the research it covers is a work-in-progress.
 It does not cover all Easterbrook families and contains many gaps.
 Extracting information from the original records and other sources takes considerable time and effort so the information grows slowly.
 I update the site whenever I make significant progress.
-In particular Devon is poorly covered but this is the subject of current research.
+The end of the 19th century is best covered, with pre-1850 and post-1940 least.

 Family Tree